joelreyesheroku/pgweb/README.md

 ## Installation: Manual Deploy on Heroku with Private-Postgres

-Make sure you have PostgreSQL server running on the same Heroku App that you're deploying this to (you can add Postgres after you've deployed this if you're putting the Cart before the proverbial Horse ie `yourPrivateSpaces_postgresserver.herokuapp.com:5432`
+Make sure you have PostgreSQL server running on the same Heroku App that you're deploying this to (you can add Postgres after you've deployed this if you're putting the Cart before the proverbial Horse

+ie. `yourPrivateSpaces_postgresserver.herokuapp.com:5432`

 ###Postgres for Private Spaces: